What are Lampreys and Why Should I care?

 The tribal people used the lamprey for food and medicine, and many stories and legends surrounding the lamprey were passed down from generation to generation.
 As lampreys disappear, younger tribal members are losing their elders’ collective memory for the species and the culture that surrounds the lamprey.

 WHAT CAN BE DONE TO HELP THE LAMPREY

 We need to educate ourselves and our community on the elusive fish.
-Salmon and steelhead are well known anadromous fish, however, lamprey are also in the same category and are an important part in our river ecosystems too.
-They get a bad rep for their looks, and their parasitic behaviors, but we still need to help protect these amazing ancient fish.
+Salmon and steelhead are well known anadromous fish, however, lampreys are also in the same category and are an important part in our river ecosystems too.
+They get a bad rep for their looks and their parasitic behaviors, but we still need to help protect these amazing ancient fish.
 Rogue Riverkeepers is having a Speaker Series on lamprey Thursday, April 27, 5:30 pm-7:30 pm at the Headwaters/GEOS Building, 84 4th st. Ashland, OR 97520.
 Also, check out the Colombia River Inner-Tribal Fish Commission and their efforts to re-introduce the fish in numbers.
-The Pacific lamprey are considered a Species of Concern because they no longer exist above dams or other impassable barriers.
+The Pacific lampreys are considered a Species of Concern because they no longer exist above dams or other impassable barriers.
 If we provide passage ways for the lampreys and try and control the complexity of the channels we can hopefully start to re-populate the rivers.